 This course is an examination of the relationships between society, culture and politics.
-It focuses on concepts ofpower, the state, social and political movements, citizenship, democracy, and global political relationships.
-3 semester credits
+It focuses on concepts of power, the state, social and political movements, citizenship, democracy, and global political relationships.

-SOC 125, SOC 225, SOC 320, SOC 425

-Special Offerings in Sociology 1-3 semester credits
+SOC 125, SOC 225, SOC 320, SOC 425 Special Offerings in Sociology 1-3 semester credits

-Program of Language and Literature
+Program of Language, Communication and Fine Arts